Professional Publishers Association

 The Professional Publishers Association (PPA), formerly known as the Periodical Publishers Association until 2011, is the main publishing industry body which promotes companies involved in the production of media, supporting the creative economy at governmental level in the United Kingdom.

 History

 The organisation was first founded in 1913 as the Society of Weekly Newspapers and Periodical Proprieters to discuss matters around unionisation, distribution and material supplies in the early 20th Century.
 It celebrated its centenary on November 19, 2013.

 Operations

 Much of the PPA's work is carried out through events, committees and public relations work as documented in their extensive archive of organisational documents dating back to 1942.
 The association now also covers digital media and a specific committee for smaller, independent publishers, the PPA Independent Publishers Network (IPN).

-The current CEO of the PPA is Owen Meredith, appointed in 2020 after Barry McIlheney stepped down after 10 years in the post.
-The current Chairman of the PPA Board is Tom Bureau, also appointed in 2020 after being deputy chair for a year.
-The organisation's branch in Scotland caters specifically for publishing businesses in that region.
-The Chairman of PPA Scotland is John Innes.
+The current CEO of the PPA is Sajeeda Merali, appointed in 2021.
+The current Chair of the PPA Board is Nina Wright, appointed in 2022.